ruslanosipov/ruslanosipov.github.io/source/_posts/2017-11-13-a-trip-to-salt-lake-city.markdown

 ---
-title: "A Trip to Salt Lake City"
+title: "A trip to Salt Lake City"
 date: 2017-11-13 10:00:00 -0500
 categories: [Life]
 ---